Some Possible Adustments to our Simple Plan

 - Most airline cards are available in a small business version.
 So, if you want to get a card for its free checked bag benefit, you can usually choose the small business version.
 For example, you can a get a business version of the United, Delta, American, or Alaska card.
 Similarly, you can get the business version of the Hilton card or the Amex Platinum card to qualify for the Hilton breakfast benefit.

-If you get the small business versions of these cards (when available), they won't count against the limit, and you'll have more room to get any remaining cards.
-Just make sure you get the Chase small business cards before you hit the limit, because even though they aren't counted as part of the 5 cards, they are still blocked once you've hit the limit.
+Since small business credit cards don't show up on your personal credit report, if you get the small business versions (when available), they won't count against these limits.
+You'll have more room to get any remaining cards.
+Just make sure you get any Chase small business cards before you hit the limit, because even though they aren't counted as part of the 5 cards, once you've hit Chase's limit, they also blocked.

 As you acquire the small set of credit cards you need to enhance your travels, there is a good chance that you'll wind up getting enough cards to trigger the Chase 5/24 limit (5 new credit cards in the last 24 months).
 Once you do, you won't be able to get most of Chase's credit cards, including their business cards.
 If you decide to take the next step and start collecting credit card signup bonuses, it may be a long time until you are back under the limit again.

-Your opportunity to get any of Chase's travel related cards is likely to be curtailed, and many people wind up wishing they had gotten a few of these cards while they still could.
+Your opportunity to get any of Chase's travel related cards is likely to be curtailed for some time, and many people wind up wishing they had gotten a few of these cards while they still could.

 Our advice is to at least sign up for the Ink Preferred card before you hit the 5 card limit.
 It has an 80,000 Ultimate Rewards point signup bonus that we value at $$1360.
 Then at the end of the first year, you can convert it to an Ink Cash Card, which has no annual fee, and earns 5x Ultimate Rewards points on a variety of purchases.